AAM77/url_substring_matcher_cli/README.md

     - You have the option of viewing the JSON format, which provides a compact view of the URLs, their matching keywords (substrings) --- if any --- and the runtime (how many milliseconds it took to find matching keywords).
     - The text displays the same information.
 It's just bulkier because of the extra styling.

-    - ***Note:*** *Each run, will replace these files, so move them somewhere else or rename them if you want to run the algorithm more than once (you don't have to stop the CLI to move the result files).*
+    - ***Note:*** * THese files will get replaced each time the CLI restarts, so move them somewhere else or rename them if you want to run the algorithm more than once (you don't have to stop the CLI to move the result files).*

 10. Afterwards, the CLI will give the option of starting from the beginning, entering new URLs while using the same keywords, or exiting/quitting.
 Starting over allows you to change the keywords you want to use, but you must still exit the CLI to make changes to keywords.txt.